oofnikj/netem-examples/README.md

 Short demonstration of `netem` using Docker Compose, `ping` and `iperf3`.

+The server container also creates a packet capture at `./server.pcap` which can be analyzed after the test.
+NOTE: this file must be created and owned by root beforehand.

 To use, set the arguments you would use for `netem` as environment variable `NETEM` and run `docker-compose up`:
 ```
+$ sudo touch server.pcap
 $ export NETEM="rate 5mbit delay 100ms 10ms"
 $ docker-compose up
 ```